kiba/Writings/for_science/chp4_meeting_killerbots.md

 It just stood there, rolling its eye back and forth, saying nothing.

 "Communication failure," it said.
 "Communication not possible.
-Language not in database."
+Language is not in database."

 I sighed.
 Maybe there wasn't any seconds.
 Anyway, I stayed quiet, saying nothing, and waiting for the robot to take the lead.